Research Fellowship Program

 The program will award research and travel grants of $2,500.
 Applicants must demonstrate a need to work in the society's collection for a minimum of one week and a maximum of one month.
 Applications are accepted from persons whose normal place of residence is farther than seventy-five miles from Philadelphia.

-Projects in all fields of study, including history, American studies, women's studies, mission history, architecture, and ecumenism are invited.
+Projects in all fields of study, including history, American studies, mission history, architecture, and ecumenism are invited.
 In accepting this grant, fellows agree to submit a report to the society within two months of their last visit.
 The society requests a copy of each final work for its holdings, and fellows are encouraged to adapt their research for publication in the Journal of Presbyterian History.

 Eligibility: These grants are open to scholars, students, and independent researchers.